Renaissance architecture: Hungary

 One of the earliest places to be influenced by the Renaissance style of architecture was the Kingdom of Hungary.
 The style appeared following the marriage of King Matthias Corvinus and Beatrice of Naples in 1476.
 Many Italian artists, craftsmen and masons arrived at Buda with the new queen.
 Important remains of the Early Renaissance summer palace of King Matthias can be found in Visegrád.
 The Ottoman conquest of Hungary after 1526 cut short the development of Renaissance architecture in the country and destroyed its most famous examples.
 Today, the only completely preserved work of Hungarian Renaissance architecture is the Bakócz Chapel (commissioned by the Hungarian cardinal Tamás Bakócz), now part of the Esztergom Basilica.

 Habsburg Netherlands

 As in painting, Renaissance architecture took some time to reach the Habsburg Netherlands and did not entirely supplant the Gothic elements.
-An architect directly influenced by the Italian masters was Cornelis Floris de Vriendt, who designed the city hall of Antwerp, finished in 1564.
+An architect directly influenced by the Italian masters was Cornelis Floris de Vriendt, who designed Antwerp City Hall, finished in 1564.
 The style is sometimes called the Flemish-Italian Renaissance style and is also known as the Floris style.
 In this style the overall structure was similar to that of late-Gothic buildings, but with larger windows and much florid decoration and detailing in the Renaissance styles.
 This style became widely influential across Northern Europe, for example in Elizabethan architecture, and is part of the wider movement of Northern Mannerism.